 Career as a Novelist

 Bandele’s first published novel, The Man Who Came in from the Back of Beyond, which he had begun writing as a schoolboy, was published in 1991.
 His second, The Sympathetic Undertaker and Other Dreams – a satirical narrative featuring a fictional character loosely based on the former Nigerian President Ibrahim Babangida – was released the same year and was later reissued as part of Heinemann’s African Writers Series in 1993.
 Bandele’s third novel, The Street (1999), set in the South London neighbourhood of Brixton, depicts the history of African immigrant culture in the area and the colourful characters who live and work there.
 In 2007, Bandele published another novel titled Burma Boy – a tale about African soldiers in the Second World War.
-The novel, perhaps his most personal work so far, deals with the struggles of Africans like his father who took part in the Burma conflict during World War II.
+The novel, perhaps his most personal work so far, deals with the struggles of Africans like his father, who took part in the Burma conflict during World War II.
 "This novel really is the novel that I have always wanted to write from day one," Bandele said in an interview with Koye Oyedeji of BBC Africa.
-The novel was described by the Independent newspaper as "a fine achievement" and was praised for revealing a little-known aspect of African history.
+The Independent newspaper described the novel as "a fine achievement" and "fine achievement" and was praised for revealing a little-known aspect of African history.
 Burma Boy was published in the US in 2009 as The King’s Rifle.

 Bandele’s awards include the London New Play Festival Award (1994); a University of Aberdeen Wingate Scholarship Award (1995); the Peggy Ramsay Award (1998); and the BT Ethnic and Multicultural Media Award for Best Play (2000).
 In 2006, he was named by the Independent one of Africa's fifty most important artists.
-Bandele’s most recent work wasan adaptation of Chimamanda Adichie’s Half of a Yellow Sun for film; the movie is scheduled to be released in 2013.
-He is a member of PEN, the Society of Authors and the Writers Guild of Great Britain.
+He is a member of PEN, the Society of Authors, and the Writers Guild of Great Britain.